unicode-org/message-format-wg/spec/registry.md

 ##### Unit Formatting

-Implementations MAY support formatting a value together with its unit when the option `style` is assigned the value `unit`.
+Implementations MAY support formatting a value together with its unit or units when the option `style` is assigned the value `unit`.

 If an implementation supports unit formatting,